joebew42/joebew42.github.io/_posts/2020-12-23-software-architecture-is-overrated.markdown

 > Software Architecture is an important topic, but it's overrated, or we are approaching it the wrong way.

-A few days ago I had a conversation with some friends of mine about software architecture and to be honest, I'm not a huge fan of this area.
+A few days ago I had a conversation with some friends about software architecture and to be honest, I'm not a huge fan of this area.

-In general, this is an overrated topic of the software industry.
-It shouldn't have as much space, as long as the role of Software Architects shouldn't exist.
+In general, this is an overrated topic of the software industry, or probably we are approaching it the wrong way.
+It shouldn't have as much space, as long as the role of Software Architect shouldn't exist.

 I will tell you why.